-The need to improve disaster-related communication has been an ever-present feature of Disaster Risk Reduction (DRR) initiatives over the past two decades.
-10 Hence, the United Nations International Strategy for Disaster Reduction (UNISDR) identified "dialogue, coordination and information exchange" between various stakeholders as one of its strategic priorities in the Hyogo Framework, which set out a series of DRR objectives to be achieved between 2005 and 2015.11 The Sendai Framework for Disaster Reduction, the most recent UNISDR publication, has continued to emphasise the importance of information sharing and communication between key stakeholders as a corollary to building resilience within disasteraffected populations.
-12 Top-down approaches towards DRR have gradually been replaced in countries such as the UK by an emphasis on 'shared responsibility', whereby local communities are encouraged to play a more active role in preparing for and responding to disasters.
-13 Crisis and risk communication practices have become an increasingly important component of such initiatives in disaster-prone advanced industrialised states in the world.
+The need to improve disaster-related communication has been an ever-present motive for Disaster Risk Reduction (DRR) initiatives over the past two decades.
+The United Nations International Strategy for Disaster Reduction (UNISDR) identified "dialogue, coordination and information exchange" between various stakeholders as one of its strategic priorities in the Hyogo Framework, which set out a series of DRR objectives to be achieved between 2005 and 2015.
+The Sendai Framework for Disaster Reduction (UNISDR 2015) continues to emphasise the importance of information sharing and communication between key stakeholders as a corollary to building resilience within disaster-affected populations.
+Top-down approaches towards DRR have gradually been replaced in countries such as the UK by an emphasis on 'shared responsibility', whereby local communities are encouraged to play a more active role in preparing for and responding to disasters.

+Crisis and risk communication practices have become an increasingly critical component of such initiatives in disaster-prone advanced industrialised states in the world.
 For example, organisations such as the American Federal Emergency Management Agency (FEMA) have used their official YouTube channel to provide US citizens with information on a variety of topics, such as how to prepare a disaster kit and take appropriate action during an emergency (Dufty, 2011).
-Relevant to this project, EU initiatives such as the national crisis coordination centres have been created in order to promote information sharing between member states in these areas.
-However, different approaches towards crisis and risk communication are still persist within the EU, as demonstrated by the patchwork pattern of early warning systems in countries such as Sweden, Czech Republic and Spain (Nilsson et al., 2012).
-This is in stark contrast to the resilient communications framework adopted by the UK, which includes an online private network for civil protection practitioners and a variety of mechanisms for issuing public emergency alerts including the use of both traditional and social media.
-14 Elsewhere, the cultural, linguistic and economic diversity within the EU has also been identified as posing particular challenges for risk communication aimed at preventing the spread of communicable diseases (Infanti et al., 2013).
-MacDonagh et al., (2016) argue that there remain many gaps in communication practices in EU member states, particularly in relation to the analysis of online information and how to benchmark and evaluate existing strategies.
+Relevant to this project, EU initiatives such as the national crisis coordination centres have been created to promote information sharing between member states in these areas.

+This evolution calls for flexible but shared systems and approaches, for organisations and institutions to successfully respond to the challenges of disasters of the global era.
+However, different approaches towards crisis and risk communication still persist within the EU, as demonstrated by the patchwork of early warning systems in countries such as Sweden, Czech Republic and Spain (Nilsson et al., 2012).
+This stands in stark contrast to the resilient communications framework adopted by the UK, which includes an online private network for civil protection practitioners and a variety of mechanisms for issuing public emergency alerts including the use of both traditional and social media.
+The cultural, linguistic and economic diversity within the EU has also been identified as posing particular challenges for risk communication aimed at preventing the spread of communicable diseases (Infanti et al., 2013).
+MacDonagh et al., (2016) argue that there are still gaps in the communication practices of EU member states, particularly in relation to the analysis of online information and how to benchmark and evaluate existing strategies.
+Emergency organisations and institutions can address these shortcomings, which however remain the object of long-term policies and sociopolitical developments.